12 meeting types / time-blocked / no sign-up

 Assign a timekeeper, not the facilitator

 The facilitator focuses on content and participation.
 A separate timekeeper gives a 2-minute warning before each section ends.
-This keeps 89% of meetings on schedule (Clockwise data).
+A visible time cue keeps meetings on schedule far more reliably.
 Rotate the role weekly.
 Use a visible timer for virtual meetings.

 Realtime